it started with a phone call at the height of the pandemic . . .

 East Village Loves Queens

-After the call from Father Mike, we began concentrating on fundraising.
-We’d helped a few local cafes stay afloat at the beginning of the pandemic and seen a lot of generosity in the East Village, so we focused locally.
+At first, we concentrated on fundraising.
+We’d seen a lot of generosity in the East Village, so we focused locally.
 What we quickly realized though, is that Queens seemed a world away to a lot of the people around us.
 To build a bridge between our two communities, we originally called our project East Village Loves Queens.

 National Crisis